Gigaspaces/xap-docs/site/content/xap/12.2/security/gigaspaces-spring-based-security-bridge.markdown

 com.gigaspaces.security.level = CONFIG
 ```

-# Testing the Spring-based security bridge
+# Testing the Spring-based Security Bridge

 Before launching up a whole full-blown application, you may want to test that the bridge is actually working to your satisfaction.
 For example, that the users, roles, and authorities are extracted correctly, etc. For this, you don't even need a GigaSpaces instance.